dhis2/dhis2-docs/src/user/configure-metadata.md

 collected, it will store 1 as the predicted value if the data element has a nonzero value for that organisation unit, otherwise 0.
-(If the data element that you predict into does not store zeros, then zeors will not be stored in the database, to save space.)
+(If the data element that you predict into does not store zeros, then zeros will not be stored in the database, to save space.)
 You can then sum this predicted value in analytics at a higher organisation unit level, to count the number of organisation units with a nonzero value that are under each organisation unit in the report.